Programs

 Join us for our popular Story Time for infants and toddlers outside on our front lawn.
 Story Time is designed to enhance early literacy skills and features diverse children’s books in which all children can see themselves represented… plus we have a lot of fun!
 Please bring a blanket or lawn chair to sit on.
 Children must be supervised by an adult at all times.
 Story Time will be held outdoors throughout the year, but will be cancelled on days when the temperature is extreme, or if it is raining.
 You may call the Library when we open at 10 am to inquire.

-Join Master Yao-Wah Chan for beginning Tai Chi on the Library lawn.
+Join Master Yao-Wah Chan for beginning Tai Chi in our program room.
 He has over 40 years of experience teaching throughout New York City and Westchester, and is trained in multiple Chinese disciplines.

 Tai Chi is a series of slow, gentle, and meditative body movements that can help you reduce pain, increase flexibility, improve balance, and cope with stress.